 Granted, I DON’T live in a quiet house, but this is my dream of how to do devotions if I did.

 How To Do Devotions As A Mom of Little Ones

 Here’s where I live.
 If I get up early, so do they.
 If I stay up late, they get up earlier.
 I have brief windows when they have a screen, or are napping, where I can hear myself think.
 And there are so many things vying for those few moments of uninterrupted brain power.

-My daily devotions usually consist of whatever devotional I’m reading through (for review purposes) on my kindle while holding the baby who’s watching Paw Patrol while trying to fall asleep.
+My daily routine usually consists of whatever devotional I’m reading through (for review purposes) on my Kindle while holding the baby who’s watching Paw Patrol while trying to fall asleep.
 Not ideal, for him or me, but you go with what works, until it doesn’t anymore.
 It used to be walking laps around the kitchen with him in the backpack or stroller until he fell asleep.